pcalcado/java-api-wrapper/README.md

 ## Why another Java API wrapper?

+A while ago we advised developers to use OAuth2 as the preferred way of API authentication ([We ♥ OAuth 2][weheartoauth2]).

-There already exists a Java wrapper for the SoundCloud API ([soundcloudapi-java][]), but at the moment it supports OAuth1 with only partial support for OAuth2.
+However the current Java API Wrapper ([soundcloudapi-java][]) has only partial support for OAuth2.
 Since one of the design goals of OAuth2 is the reduction of complexity and amount of code needed to implement it, a wrapper supporting both OAuth1 and OAuth2 would turn out to be unneccesarily complex.

+It has done a good service in the current iteration of the official [SoundCloud Android][] app but since we needed OAuth2 for the upcoming release we decided to rewrite it while keeping the basic functionality the same.

-This wrapper is lightweight and has a minimum of external dependencies
+The result is very lightweight and requires a minimum of external dependencies
 - it should be easily embedabble in both mobile and desktop applications.

 ## Basic usage

 Create a wrapper instance:

-    ApiWrapper wrapper = new ApiWrapper("client_id", "client_secret", null, null, Env.SANDBOX);
+    ApiWrapper wrapper = new ApiWrapper("client_id", "client_secret",
+                                        null, null, Env.SANDBOX);

 Obtain a token: